dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/on-premises/multi-tenancy.md

 -----------

-### Create dbt Cloud Account Objects
+## Create dbt Cloud Account Objects

-There are two Account-level objects that need to established prior onboarding users to dbt Cloud: projects and groups.
+Prior to on-boarding users to the new dbt Cloud account, two dbt Cloud Account objects need to be created for each account:  projects and groups.

 If you are not going to be utilzing [Role Based Account Control/Enterprise Permissions](dbt-cloud/dbt-cloud-enterprise/enterprise-permissions.md), feel free to skip the instructions below concerning Group Creation.
-This is because dbt Cloud ships with three core groups: `Owner`, `Member`, and `Everyone`.
+This is because dbt Cloud ships with [three core groups](dbt-cloud/cloud-configuring-dbt-cloud/cloud-managing-permissions.md): `Owner`, `Member`, and `Everyone`.
+For every new account, those default groups are automatically generated.
+The `Everyone` group does not have any permissions associated with it and is the group assigned at default.

 ##### Create the Projects

 1. Log in to the frontend of dbt Cloud.
 You will need the permission set of one of these listed groups: `AccountAdmin`, `Owner`, `Member `

-   **To Check Specific User Permissions: go to `Account` > `User Licenses` > `Manage Permissions`**
+   **To Check User Permissions:  go to `Account` > `User Licenses` > `Manage Permissions`**

 2. If this is your first project on the account, you will be directed through the `Set Up a New Project` guide.
-If not, click on the left hamburger dropdown and go into `Account Settings`.
-From `Projects`, click on `New Project` to access the `Set Up a New Project` guide.
+If not, you will need to navigate to the guide.
+Click on the left hamburger dropdown and go into `Account Settings`.
+From `Projects`, click on `New Project`.

 3. The guide will assist you with establishing the project including setting up the data warehouse and git repository connections.
 Each dbt Cloud project may only have one data warehouse connection and git repository.

 4. Establish at least two environments: a deployment environment for your scheduled runs and a development environment for your developers to utilize.

 5. We recommend that the IDE is tested prior to onboarding users.
 In order to do this, you must have your personal development credentials established.
 Afterwards,  click on the left hamburger dropdown and go into `Develop`.

 ##### Create the RBAC Groups